AmicuLL/CoMaS/Hardware implementation/README.md

 - To register a new UUID, type the command:
 `register: 123e4567e89b12d3a456426655440000` or `register: 123e4567-e89b-12d3-a456-426655440000`

->Must be a valid 32-character hex UUID (without hyphens).
+>Must be a valid 32-character hex UUID.
 The sketch will write it to block 4 of the card once detected.

 ---

 ## 🧠 Notes
 - The backend must validate the UUID and match it with employee records.
-- The comas-rfid-attendance.ino sketch uses a debounce mechanism to prevent duplicate scans.
+- The `comas-rfid-attendance.ino` sketch uses a debounce mechanism to prevent duplicate scans.
 - All writes use default MIFARE authentication keys (FF FF FF FF FF FF) on block 4.

 ---